lephisto/crossover/README.md

 ## Introduction

-When working with hyperconverges Proxmox HA Clusters you sometimes need to get VMs migrated to another cluster, or have a cold-standby copy of a VM ready to start there.
-Crossover implements functions that enable you to do the following:
+When working with hyperconverged Proxmox HA Clusters you sometimes need to get VMs migrated to another cluster, or have a cold-standby copy of a VM ready to start there in case your main Datacenter goes boom.
+Crossover implements functionality that enables you to do the following:

 - Transfer a non-running VM to another Cluster
 - Transfer a running VM to another Cluster